-- A direct kick is allowed for the duration of the penalty kick, but this rule still applies after this kick.
-A contact in the penalty kick counts among this rule. - If a team is awarded a free kick but fails to execute it within the allotted time, the opposing team may attempt to score directly if they play the ball before the team who was originally awarded the free kick does.
+- A direct kick is allowed for the duration of the penalty kick, but this rule still applies after this kick. - If a team is awarded a free kick but fails to execute it within the allotted time, the opposing team may attempt to score directly if they play the ball before the team who was originally awarded the free kick does.
 "Execute" is intended as "kick or move the ball clearly", as per section Section 3.9.2.